-Schechter Holocaust Services continues to ensure that Holocaust survivors have the support they need to age with dignity while maintaining meaningful connections with one another and with the Jewish community.
+Schechter Holocaust Services ensures that Holocaust survivors continue to have the support they need to age with dignity while maintaining meaningful connections with one another and with the Jewish community.

 - Connecting them with resources that reliably meet basic needs